 The General Assembly shall submit the revised Code for endorsement in accordance with Article 40 GDPR, whenever there has been a change to the Section 5, 6 or 7 of this Code.
+Adjustments to the Controls Catalogue shall be presented to the Supervisory Authority and, where considered necessary in consultation with such Supervisory Authority, those changes shall be submitted as revised Code as well.
 Comments from the supervisory authorities and the European Data Protection Board should be incorporated as appropriate, approved by the General Assembly and published.